apache/spark/docs/index.md

 # Other Resources

 * [Spark Homepage](http://www.spark-project.org)
-* [AMPCamp](http://ampcamp.berkeley.edu/): All AMPCamp presentation videos are available online.
+* [AMP Camp](http://ampcamp.berkeley.edu/) - In 2012, the AMP Lab hosted the first AMP Camp which featured talks and hands-on exercises about Spark, Shark, Mesos, and more.
+[Videos, slides](http://ampcamp.berkeley.edu/agenda) and the [exercises](http://ampcamp.berkeley.edu/exercises) are all available online now.
 Going through the videos and exercises is a great way to sharpen your Spark skills.
 * [Paper describing the programming model](http://www.cs.berkeley.edu/~matei/papers/2012/nsdi_spark.pdf)
 * [Code Examples](http://spark-project.org/examples.html) (more also available in the [examples subfolder](https://github.com/mesos/spark/tree/master/examples/src/main/scala/spark/examples) of the Spark codebase)
 * [Mailing List](http://groups.google.com/group/spark-users)